Chat User Guide

 Users with the admin role have access to the Approve required tab in conversations and prompts sections, where they can view all publish and unpublish requests from users.

-Note, publication requests for applications appear in the Prompts section.
+- The Approve required tab with publication requests for applications and prompts appear in the Prompts section.

-- Click on any conversation or prompt request to open the review window.
+Click on any publication request to open a review window.

-- In the review mode, you can use arrows to navigate between conversations/prompts and click Back to publication request when finished reviewing.
+In the review mode, you can use arrows to navigate between conversations/prompts and click Back to publication request when finished reviewing.
+Note, this is disabled for application publication request.

-- Once the review is completed, the Approve button is enabled.
-Note, you can approve or reject only the entire request.
+Once the review is completed, the Approve button is enabled.

 Deploy and Undeploy Code Apps